LukeMcM89/Project-Horoscope/README.md

 Luke's Github: https://github.com/LukeMcM89

-This project is centered around an user's horoscope and moon chart.
+This project is centered around a users horoscope and moon chart.